chinamike65/hugo-tuolesi/content/book4/book4en.md

 Nor do they think of dealing with them, because many people don’t even know about it, and distraction is also a kind of trouble.

-When abjection occurs, think more about the three evil realms and the six realms of reincarnation.
+When abjection occurs, think more about the three evil realms and the six realms of rebirth.
 The suffering will be greatly reduced, and the mind will slowly return to meditation.

 (20) Non-right knowledge